 1. If your current toilet backs up occasionally, even when solid waste isn’t being flushed you may have a clogged waste line.
 Have the waste and sewer line inspected prior to installing a low-flow toilet.

 2. When the toilet is lifted off the floor for other maintenance, use a flashlight to check the drain for standing water in the waste line.
 Even if it’s just a small amount, it could be a sign that you have a negative pipe slope.

 If you’re concerned that your older plumbing system may not be able to safely handle a low-flow toilet, consider installing a unit with a pressure-assisted flush that uses water pressure to charge a compressed-air tank inside the toilet tank.
 When flushed, it will use the compressed air to drive water out of the bowel fast, forcing it down the drain and into the waste line with enough force to remove solid waste.

 Have questions about low-flow toilets?
-Call ABC Plumbing, Heating, Cooling and Electric.
+Call ABC Plumbing, Sewer, Heating, Cooling and Electric.
 We can help answer all your plumbing questions.